Huawei-APAC-Professional-Services/hfa-workshop/workshop/content/01_Account_Management.md

 ## Create Accounts
 1. Login into Master Account
-2. On the top panel of Huawei Cloud console, Choose "More" -> "Enterprise" -> "Organizations and Accounts"
+2. On the upper right corner of Huawei Cloud console, Choose "More" -> "Enterprise" -> "Organizations and Accounts"
 ![GotoOrganizationService](./images/001_CreateOU.png)
-3. On the `Organization Management` page, choose `Add member account` at the `Operation` field for a specific OU
+3. On the `Organization Management` page, choose `Add member account` at the `Operation` column for a specific OU
 ![CreateAccountStep1](./images/004_CreateAccounts.png)
 4. On the new page, choose `Create Member Account`
 ![CreateAccountStep2](./images/005_CreateAccounts_01.png)
-5. Choose `Next`, provide the Account Name and Email Address as defined before
+5. Choose `Next`, provide the Account Name and Email Address
 ![CreateAccountStep3](./images/005_CreateAccounts_02.png)
 6. Choose `Next`, provide a alias for the to be created account and select the permission for managing your member account
 ![CreateAccountStep4](./images/005_CreateAccounts_03.png)
-7. Choose `Next`, check if all the information is correct, choose `Obtain Verification Code` to send a verification code to the provided email address, once you get the verification code, enter the verification code and choose `Submit` to finish account creation process
+7. Choose `Next`, check if all the information is correct, choose `Obtain Verification Code` to get the verification code send to the provided email address, once you get the verification code, enter the verification code and choose `Submit` to finish account creation process
 ![CreateAccountStep5](./images/005_CreateAccounts_04.png)
 8. Create all other accounts by repeating step 3 to 7

+## Allocate Budget
+Sufficient budget must be allocated to all the member accounts before starting to use any non-free services.